About Sigrid EA

-I am at heart a romantic, a visionary idealist with plenty of imagination.
-As a child I would spend hours drawing and dreaming, creating images and stories of feminine sheroines.
-I loved the contours and shapes of faces especially the eyes… the windows to the soul.
+Sigrid is a romantic at heart , a visionary idealist with plenty of imagination.
+As a child she would spend hours drawing and dreaming, creating images and stories of feminine sheroines.
+Even then special attention was given to the contours and shapes of faces especially the eyes… the windows to the soul.

-I tried landscapes, and still life of the onions in a paper bag, the seasonal fruit in a favourite bowl, the orange vase with yellow flowers, the red and dark green shiny capsicums and a few cats… somehow, a piece was missing… I wanted to get back to my early inspiration – that of the feminine, the divine in the feminine, to show somehow through art and illustration the grace and beauty of women’s vision.
+She tried landscapes, and still life ‘of the onions in a paper bag’, the seasonal fruit in a favourite bowl, the orange vase with yellow flowers, the red and dark green shiny capsicums and a few cats… and somehow, still, a piece was missing… Sigrid wanted to get back to her early inspiration – that of the feminine, the divine in the feminine, to show somehow through art and illustration the grace and beauty of women’s vision.

 Until the day I came across an image, of a wonderful visionary face, one that captured my imagination, one that spoke to me, that really said ‘here I am!
 I am You!’
-It is from this painting that called to me that I searched for the creator , the artist of this painting and this contact was the beginning of my journey that came to change my life, that brought me to lift the many veils from my eyes, to expose the vulnerable, the hidden and to reveal my heart’s song.
+This painting called to me!
+I searched for the creator – the artist of this painting and this contact was the beginning of my journey that came to change my life, that brought me to lift the many veils from my eyes, to expose the vulnerable, the hidden and to reveal my heart’s song.

-The art that called me so loudly was by Shiloh Sophia McCloud, the founder of Cosmic Cowgirl University, Color of Woman, Intentional Creativity and The Red Thread Nation.
+The art that called me so loudly was by Shiloh Sophia McCloud, the founder of Cosmic Cowgirl University, Color of Woman, Intentional Creativity and The Red Thread Circles.
 I began to paint and learn and enquire.
-Creativity and imagination, and intuitive knowledge came into its own.
+My Creativity and imagination, and intuitive knowledge came into its own.
 The next stage of my life’s calling and vision was finally being expressed.
-Through this exploration of the Divine Feminine, finding the inner goddess in me, my intuitive muse was guiding my creativity and also deeper knowledge and exploration of self.
-Each painting became a guide, in my process, on my personal journey, offering the symbols and message that I needed to know, one step at a time.
+Through this exploration of the Divine Feminine, finding the inner goddess in me, my intuitive muse was guiding my creativity and also a deeper knowledge and exploration of self.
+Each painting became a guide, in my process, on my personal journey, offering the symbols and message that I needed to know, to reflect on – one step at a time.

 It is with much heart felt gratitude that I share with you the result of my creative endeavours so far.
 I am like everyone, evolving.
 Creating space in my life to give voice and expression to that yearning for creative expression.
 My life has become richer, my step is lighter and I venture into previously unexplored territory with surer footsteps and trust.

 My offering to you is that you too can give voice and expression to the creativity that resides within you.
-As one of the Red Thread Nation Color of Woman Teachers, it is a joy to hold workshops using the Intentional Creativity Method.
-It is more than painting a pretty picture, or striving for perfection, the noisy noise of our inner critic is silenced and as we become more aware of our intuition, giving substance to your own vision, that which you, perhaps for a time have put aside, but were born to do, before someone told you that you could not, that you must be serious, that art does not, a living make, that this is not real work, that you have no artistic bones and on and on these voices go.
+As one of the the Intentional Creativity Teachers, it is a joy to hold workshops using the Intentional Creativity Method.
+It is more than painting a pretty picture, or striving for perfection, the noisy noise of our inner critic is silenced and as we become more aware of our intuition, you begin by giving substance to your own vision, that which you, perhaps for a time have put aside, but were born to do, before someone told you that you could not, that you must be serious, that art does not – a living make, that this is not real work, that you have no artistic bones and what practical use is it? on and on these voices go.

-To put aside the cares of the world, the must do and don’ts is liberating.
+To put aside the cares of the world, the must do and do not’s – is liberating.
 It just takes some paints, some canvas or paper and a small space in time and in the house!
 This is an invitation, for you, to explore, to enjoy playing with colour, to find out more about what makes you you and to shine!

 Please enjoy exploring my stories, my art, and videos.
 There is a contact page if this calls to you!
 I guide groups as well as individuals, I love travel to far flung places to help groups of women create their own visionary art.
 I am in the process of creating some online workshops as well.